Will we ever live in a return-free world? Probably not, but we can dream.

 A chat service is quick and easy.
 It’s less hassle than sending an email, so impatient shoppers will jump on the chance to ask a quick question before checking out.
 Some customers aren’t willing to wait a day or two for an email reply, so the chat feature is perfect for them.

-When looking back on your order history and tracking the parts that were returned, do you notice any trends?
+Looking back on your order history.
+Do you notice any trends in returns?
 If you see that certain parts or categories are frequently returned, maybe there’s confusion in that area of your website.
 A quick clarification can save you a lot of future hassle.

 You can also reach out to your customers.
 When a customer initiates a return, ask the reason for their return.
-If you see common trends in their responses, it should give a hint about where you need to focus.
+If you find common trends in their responses, it should hint where you need to focus.

 For example, are there parts in your catalog that don’t clarify right versus left side?
 Do customers return a part because they thought it included certain components, but actually doesn’t?
 Make sure your parts descriptions provide all necessary information.

-Whether you choose to offer a chat service or not, you should always have the more basic contact information readily available to your customers.
+Whether you offer a chat service or not, you should always have basic contact information readily available to customers.
 They should not have to go on a scavenger hunt to find your contact email or phone number.

 This goes for your shipping and return policies, too—the easier to find, the less customer frustration you’ll have to deal with later on.